ghc-proposals/ghc-proposals/proposals/0000-allow-constraint-type-synonyms-in-deriving-heads.md

 Another concern would be if reduction strategy affects user-facing errors.

 Solution 2, on other hand cannot be unsafe or too restrictive by design.
-Also it may lead to GHC code simplification, because now there are multiple codepaths need to handle type synonims differently.
+It may also lead to GHC code simplification, because now there are multiple codepaths need to handle type synonyms differently.

 The potential problem for solution 2 would be error messages clarity.
 Since checks are applied to rewritten code, they might miss original context or show non-original AST.
-I believe such problems could be solved by means of tracking relation of transformed AST to original AST.
+The authors believe such problems could be solved by means of tracking relation of transformed AST to original AST.

 ### Proposed solution

-I believe second approach is more simple to reason and implement.
+The authors believe the second approach is simpler to reason and implement.
-I (Gregory Gerasev @uhbif19) could try to provide such implementation.
+The authors (Gregory Gerasev @uhbif19) would volunteer to provide such implementation.

 ## Endorsements